-The size of the mech determines key attributes, such as cockpit size and towing capacity.
+The size of the mech determines its cockpit size.
 The cockpit of most mechs has enough room for two to sit comfortably.
 One or both can serve as operators.
 Since mechs are essentially vehicles, they can be used to carry creatures and objects.
 They each have a height and weight limit based on their size.

 Mechs have four sizes: small, medium, large, and gargantuan.